Josephine2244/PP2-Rock-Paper-Scissors-Lizard-Spock/README.md

 ![RPSLS Title](https://github.com/Josephine2244/PP2-Rock-Paper-Scissors-Lizard-Spock/assets/137813807/66dde22f-34a7-4ae5-a0ba-39e6bd2f227b)

+## Rounds Won Counter
+The game is first to score 5 points wins the round.
+The round counter keeps track of how many rounds the user has won.

 ## Interactive Game Area
 The game area displays the players choice and the hosts choice clearly in text and with a symbol to ensure ease of play.
 All sections have a different colour font to emphasise the different features of the game.